neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'sprinter' - DONE
 'san_diego_trolley' - DONE

+NOTE:
+Chicago CTA has no direct connection to Amtrak but should probably be mentioned anyway.
+Think about how best to do this.

 And from Canada:
 'via_rail' - DONE
 Toronto
 'go_transit' - DONE
 'ttc' - DONE
 'union_pearson_express' - No logo in regular use.
 Use text.
+'waterloo_ion' - DONE
 Ottawa
 'o_train' - DONE
 Montreal